What Is the Life Insurance Contestability Period?

 Can life insurance be denied after 2 years?

 In most cases, no. Once the contestability period ends, the incontestability clause takes effect and the insurer cannot deny a claim based on misstatements or omissions in the original application.
-However, there are narrow exceptions — such as proven imposter fraud, non-payment of premiums, or deaths that fall under a specific policy exclusion.
+However, there are narrow exceptions such as proven imposter fraud, non-payment of premiums, STOLI schemes lacking insurable interest, or deaths that fall under a specific policy exclusion.
 Outside of these exceptions, your beneficiaries are well-protected after the two-year mark.

 What happens if the policyholder dies within the contestability period?

 The insurer will open a formal investigation and review the application against available records, including medical history, prescription databases, and MIB reports.
 If no material misrepresentations are found, the death benefit will be paid in full.
-If discrepancies are discovered, the insurer may reduce the benefit, deny the claim, or rescind the policy — typically refunding the premiums paid but not the death benefit.
+If discrepancies are discovered, the insurer may reduce the benefit, deny the claim, or rescind the policy entirely.
+In a rescission, premiums paid are typically refunded but the death benefit is not paid out.

 Does the contestability period reset if I renew or change my policy?

 Yes, in certain situations.
 The contestability clock typically resets if you reinstate a lapsed policy, add a new coverage rider, or significantly increase your death benefit.
-Each of these actions is treated as a new underwriting event, which restarts the two-year window.
+Each of these actions is treated as a new underwriting event, which restarts the two-year window for the new coverage or reinstatement answers.
 Routine premium payments or minor administrative changes generally do not reset the period.

 Is there a difference between the contestability period and the suicide clause?